-Ensure that the regulator is closed and that the lubricator cap has been replaced.
-Open the smoke box door, it is fitted with a magnetic catch.
+Open the smoke box door, it is fitted with a magnetic catch and should be easy to open.
 Light your lighter/match etc. and gently open the gas control valve until a gentle hiss is heard in the burner.
 Apply your light into the smoke box and the flame should 'pop' down the fire tube and ignite the burner inside the fire tube.

 If the gas valve is opened too much the flame will not pop back; it will either fail to ignite, will roar in flame out of the smoke box, or there will be a ball of flame around the front of the engine, which will then blow the whole fire out (after giving the driver a fright)!
-When the fire sound has stabilised, after about 30 seconds, the gas can be turned up gently.
+When the fire sound has stabilised, after about 30 seconds the gas can be turned up gently.
 Do not turn the gas up high as the flame could damage the paint on the smoke box door.
 The smoke box door may be shut after about two minutes.
 Now leave the locomotive to raise steam.

 As the pressure starts to rise this will be registered on the pressure gauge - let the locomotive raise at least 50 p.s.i.